ksmills9/planner/README.md

     java -cp .;"path\to\mysql-connector-java-X.X.XX.jar" Main console
   ```
   - Make sure to add `console` at the end.
-  - If you have Connector/J installed, you can omit `-cp .;"path\to\mysql-connector-java-X.X.XX.jar"`
 - **Linux/MacOS**
   - Open command prompt and move to the same directory where you kept the `.java` files.
   - Type in the following command